popgenDK/SATC/README.md

 samtools idxstats myFile.bam > myFile.idxstats
 ```

-## Shiny app
+## GUI implementation

-We have implemented SATC in a shiny app, where you can upload your data, interactively run the analyses and download the output:
+We have implemented a Graphical User Interface (GUI) version of SATC as a shiny app, where you can upload your data, interactively run the analyses and download the output:

 [Link to SATC shiny](http://popgen.dk:3838/genis/satc/)